vsrivatsa-juspay/hyperswitch-html-node-integration/README.md

     - Navigate to `public/script.js` and replace the placeholder `HYPERSWITCH_PUBLISHABLE_KEY` with your publishable key.
     - Navigate to `server.js` and replace the placeholder `HYPERSWITCH_API_KEY` with your API key.

-2. Install the dependencies :
+2. Install the dependencies / build the server :
 ~~~
 npm install
 ~~~